chafine/SSMB-poster-work/README.md

-# SCC-C4
+# SSMB Poster Session work

-Our final presentation is the first link in the Links document
+This repository is the location of group work for the Data Visualization and Storytelling final project.